scalableminds/webknossos/docs/data_formats.md

 * Grayscale data (8 Bit, 16 Bit, Float), also referred to as `color` data
 * RGB data (24 Bit)
 * Segmentation data (8 Bit, 16 Bit, 32 Bit)
-* Multi-channel data (multiple 8 Bit).
-Note that multi-channel is currently only supported by webKnossos if there are exactly three 8-bit channels.

 #### WKW Folder Structure
 A WKW dataset is represented with the following file system structure: